ForkMaps/forkmaps.com/README.md

 ### Coin Data

-All of the coin data is maintained by community contributors.
+Coin data for forkmaps.com is maintained by community contributors.
 For convenience, cryptonote coin data is maintained in the [cryptonote](https://github.com/ForkMaps/cryptonote) repo.

 ### Website